syncfusion-content/wpf-docs/wpf/Diagram/Node.md

 * A rotate handler is placed above the selector.
 Clicking and dragging the handler in a circular direction lead to rotate the node.
 * The node is rotated with reference to the static pivot point.
-* Pivot thumb (thumb at the middle of the Node) appears when rotating the node to represent the static point.
+* `Pivot` thumb (thumb at the middle of the Node) appears when rotating the node to represent the static point.
 For more information about pivot, refer to [`Position`](https://help.syncfusion.com/wpf/diagram/node#position)

 * The [`NodeChangedEvent`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IGraphInfo.html#Syncfusion_UI_Xaml_Diagram_IGraphInfo_NodeChangedEvent) will notify the [`RotateAngle`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Node.html#Syncfusion_UI_Xaml_Diagram_Node_RotateAngle) changes with their old and new values.
-Along with that, this event will give information about iteraction state.
+Along with that, this event will give information about interaction state.
 To explore about arguments, refer to the [NodeChangedEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeChangedEventArgs.html) .

 ![WPF Diagram Rotate Node](Node_images/wpf-diagram-rotate-node.gif)